DayuYu-3D/BuildingEx4Mesh/README.md

 # BuildingEx4Mesh

-# Stratified Transformer for 3D Point Cloud Segmentation

-This is the official PyTorch implementation of our paper [**A Bidirectionally Greedy Framework for Unsupervised 3D Building Extraction from Airborne-based 3D Meshes **](https://xxxx8.pdf) that has been accepted to Automation in Constrution.
+This is the official PyTorch implementation of our paper [*A Bidirectionally Greedy Framework for Unsupervised 3D Building Extraction from Airborne-based 3D Meshes *](https://xxxx8.pdf) that has been accepted to Automation in Constrution.

 # Get Started